 Tooth Extraction Aftercare

 Before removing any teeth, a dentist in Jersey City will provide a local anesthetic to ensure the patient’s comfort, especially if we will be removing multiple teeth.
 Stitches may be necessary after the tooth/teeth have been successfully extracted.
 In most cases, the recovery period from an extracted tooth lasts just a few days.

 We recommend the following:

-- Take painkillers as prescribed to manage possible pain.
+- Take painkillers as prescribed to manage possible discomfort.

 - Rinse your mouth gently with warm salt water several times a day to reduce swelling.
-(Mix 1 tsp of salt in a medium-sized glass with 8 oz. of warm water).
+Mixing 1 tsp of salt in a medium-sized glass with 8 oz. of warm water can help.

 - Do not smoke or use tobacco products.

 - Avoid using a straw to sip beverages, and do not rinse vigorously, as you can dislodge a blood clot and cause a dry socket.

 - Maintain good oral hygiene while being mindful of surgical areas.